MrBIMC/VintageChroma/README.md

 compile 'com.pavelsikun:vintage-chroma:1.3.1'
 ```

-Usage as stand-alone dialog && listener:
+Usage(for api-v7+) as stand-alone dialog && listener:
 -----
 To display an color picker `DialogFragment`: